diegomarquez/side-scrolling-shooting-game/README.md

 	- Stadarize how a module using jQueryUI should look
 		- require jQuery and jQueryUI once in the beginning

-	- Fix Tab selection, if possible
 	- Enable viewport movement with keys only when the canvas is in focus
 	- Improve how game-objects are disabled for the editor
 		- Ej. player-ship.js keydown events are not disabled by overriding the update method because they are set on initialization
 	- Refactor one-dimention and two-dimentions input HTML structure, so they are similar to the dropdown menues.
-Fields are not floated and centered properly
+Fields are not floated and centered properly.
+This will fix tab selection.

 ====================================================================
 ====================================================================